Coherence for closed categories with biproducts: Abstract

 \section{Abstract}

 A coherence result for symmetric monoidal closed categories with biproducts is shown in this paper.
-It is explained how to prove, by using the same technique, coherence for compact closed categories with biproducts and for dagger compact closed categories with dagger biproducts.
+It is also explained how to prove coherence for compact closed categories with biproducts and for dagger compact closed categories with dagger biproducts by using the same technique.

 { {\it Mathematics Subject Classification} ({\it 2010}): 18D15, 18D20, 57Q20, 57R56, 03F07}

 { {\it Keywords$\,$}: symmetric monoidal closed category, compact closed category, dagger category, enriched category, cobordism}